| #2 | The facilitator starts with a blank or empty model of the client’s model (map) of their world. |

 The facilitator chooses a desired direction, a vector, for the next part of the process.
 If

-the facilitator is using the Problem-Remedy-Outcome model as a guide
+the facilitator is using the PRO Problem-Remedy-Outcome model as a guide

 then: